classBabacar/Connect4/README.md

 This is one of my favorite games.
 Growing up I played this game so much with family and friends I lost a lot to them and that's why I'm kind of obsessed with the game because I hated losing.
 So I practiced a lot of programming so one day I could make this game and get a rematch!

 # Goals
-Right now, the game allows for 1v1 play but in the near future I plan to incorporate an AI with the concept of MiniMax **(Complete)**.

 I'm going to add a machine learning aspect to this game, in the near future. ( 8/28/2019 )

 # Game Updates